antonysam/Jenkins/README.md

 ```
 java -jar <"path_of_jenkins.war_file">
 ```
-_To configure jenlins in cutom port_
+_To configure jenkins in custom port_

 # Cmd
 ```